Kas-tle/NetworkCompatible/README.md

 ## Introduction

 You can join the [Discord](https://discord.gg/5z4GuSnqmQ) for help with this fork.
-This is a fork of [CloudburstMC/Network](https://github.com/CloudburstMC/Network) with a focus on improving the compatibility of the clinet side of the library to more closely align with the vanilla Minecraft Bedrock client.
+This is a fork of [CloudburstMC/Network](https://github.com/CloudburstMC/Network) with a focus on improving the compatibility of the client side of the library to more closely align with the vanilla Minecraft Bedrock client.

 ## Changes from Original Library